EvanHYearwood/EvanHYearwood/README.md

 >
 > The projects in this portfolio are intentionally designed to **simulate the real workflows of an Identity & Access Management (IAM) professional working in enterprise environments**.
 >
-> Each project focuses on practical security engineering tasks such as identity lifecycle automation, RBAC design, access governance, privileged access management, and integration between systems like **Active Directory, Okta, and Microsoft Entra ID**.
+> Each project focuses on practical security tasks such as identity lifecycle automation, RBAC design, access governance, privileged access management, and integration between systems like **Active Directory, Okta, and Microsoft Entra ID**.
 >
 > The goal is to demonstrate **how a security engineer designs, automates, and manages identity systems at scale**, using scripting, identity platforms, and security best practices to enforce consistent access control across hybrid environments.